cmusv-sc/Practicum2014-Ericsson-Authentication/README.md

 Android 4.0.3 API 15 (Minimum requirement)
 - With Android Studio, Go to Tools > Android > SDK Manager, to install required SDK.

+OpenCV Manager (OpenCV hardware optimized support for Android)
+- When you first time lanuch camera view in Context Collector, it will guide you to Google Play Store to install it.

 Google Play Services 6.1.71 (Google Play Services for Froyo)
 - With Android Studio, Go to Tools > Android > SDK Manager, to install required package.